NG-ZORRO/ng-zorro-antd/docs/introduce.en-US.md

 ## Features

-- An enterprise-class UI design language for web applications.
+- An enterprise-class UI design language for Angular applications.
-- A set of high-quality Angular components out of the box.
+- 60+ high-quality Angular components out of the box.
 - Written in TypeScript with complete defined types.
 - Support OnPush mode, high performance.
 - Powerful theme customization in every detail.